Der Ring des Nibelungen

 Light Show on the Façade of the Opera House

 On the occasion of our four Ring premieres we are presenting audiovisual light spectacles.
-For the premiere of Siegfried, too, the audience can look forward to a light installation on the façade of the opera house.
-The first twenty minutes will belong to Das Rheingold and Die Walküre, followed by ten brand new minutes of Siegfried.
-More information will follow.
+From Thursday 2 to Saturday, November 4 between 6.30 and 10 p.m., the audience can look forward to light shows on the façade of the Opera House on the occasion of the premiere of Götterdämmerung.
+The first half hour of each show will belong to Das Rheingold, Die Walküre and Siegfried followed by ten brand new minutes of Götterdämmerung.